-- In a small bowl, whisk together the cold water and arrroroot starch.
+- In a small bowl, whisk together the cold water and arrowroot starch.
 Set to the side.

 - Meanwhile, heat the edamame and brown rice according to the package direction.

-- When salmon is done, assemble your bowls with a base of brown rice.
-Add the grated carrot, sliced green onion, shredded red cabbage, warmed edamame.
+- When the salmon is done, assemble your bowls with a base of brown rice.
+Add the grated carrot, sliced green onion, shredded red cabbage, and warmed edamame.
+ENJOY!